racket/rhombus/enforestation/0000-enforestation.md

 `definition-transformer-ref`, but for expression prefix and infix operators.

-An infix expression operator like `+` is defined roughtly like this:
+An infix expression operator like `+` is defined roughly like this:

 ```
 (provide (rename-out [rhombus+ +])) ; and similar for `rhombus-`, etc.